 Next, my final travel docs deserved my attention having been kindly and expertly produced by Heather in our San Diego office.
 They came in a fancy box and gave me a rundown of everywhere we would be staying and everything we’d be doing over the next eight days.
 So many wonderful surprises.

 On our first afternoon, we were going on a Private Hot Spring Hunt, this was a completely new one to me, but apparently a towel would be provided?
 My first supper would involve fresh fish cooked on charcoal from Japan that is smokeless but produces 1,200-degree heat.
 No matter if that is Centigrade or Fahrenheit, that fish does not stand a chance.

 My second day involved impressive volcanoes and a glacier snowmobile adventure.
 My third day was made-up of seal spotting and riding a tradition Icelandic horse breed with a unique gait (is that good or bad methinks), followed by Super jeeps tours.
-My fourth day is centerd around seal watching.
+My fourth day is centred around seal watching.
 And for the grand finale, a flight up to Akureyri and three nights with my new best friend, Áslaug at Deplar Farm.

 I have not even left the US yet, but am seriously excited.
-Having been rather spoiled and being lucky enough to have visited some very special parts of the world, I have to say, I am really excited about this trip.
+Having been rather spoilt and being lucky enough to have visited some very special parts of the world, I have to say, I am really excited about this trip.
 Will it be light most of the night?
 Will it be like anywhere I have been before?
 I am imaging the Scottish Highlands on steroids with a twist of New Zealand.
 A flight into the unknown with lots of adventures sound just what the doctor ordered.

 Hopefully more to follow…